SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

 "Result: 0.2
 DATA(a) = CONV decfloat34( 1 / 5 ).

-"Comparison with an expression without CONV; the result is 0 DATA(b) = 1 / 5.
+"Comparison with an expression without CONV; the result is 0, the data type is i DATA(b) = 1 / 5.
 ```